nengelmann/MeetingCam/src/meetingcam/plugins/roboflow_general/README.md

 ### Run a plugin

-1. Currently it is needed to run a roboflow inference server every time you use this plugin.
+1. Currently it is needed to run a roboflow inference server in a separate terminal.
 To do so, simply run the following to start an inference server (CPU).
    ```
    docker run --net=host roboflow/roboflow-inference-server-cpu:latest